47-acre lake with boat ramp. Electric motors only.

 The Edge of Appalachia

-Preserve has three hiking trails open to the public.
+Preserve has four hiking trails open to the public.
 All trails are marked and well maintained.
 Click here for trail maps.

 Wilderness Trail is 2.5 mile loop trail.
 A moderate hike through the 1,200 acre preserve will reveal an unbroken forest with limestone cliffs and over 50 rare plants and flowers.
 A good spring and fall hike.

-Buzzardroost Rock Trail is 1.5 miles one way to Buzzardroost Rock.
+Buzzardroost Rock Trail is a 4.5-mile round-trip trail to Buzzardroost Rock.
 Buzzardroost is perhaps the most popular hike in Adams County and for good reason.
 A strenuous hike of three miles to the “Roost” and back rewards hikers with a spectacular view of Brush CreekValley at the trails end.
 Spring wildflowers, fall colors, and during winter, the surrounding landscape lays bare all its unique geological features for everyone to see include the nearby Tiffin cliffs.
 Excellent hiking year round.

 Highland Nature Sanctuary/The Arc of Appalachia Preserve